Fresco painting, seen on the walls of all temples, monasteries and palaces, originated from ancient buddhist cave art.

 Frescos are created using the secco technique or dry wall plaster, the support for wall paintings is made of earthen plaster using stone chalk powder mixed with a binder, it is then rendered as smoothly as possible ready to carry out the preliminary sketches.
 The practice of using sacred measurement allows the artist to enlarge the deity images, while keeping the proportions perfectly.

-To commision a Fresco painting please feel free to contact Louis for further information.
+To commission a Fresco painting please feel free to contact Louis for further information.